buildbot/buildbot/master/docs/manual/configuration/workers-docker.rst

     (optional)
     Additional headers to be passed to the HTTP request

-``authorization``
+``basicAuth``
     (optional)
-    Authorization header, for instance:

-        authorization="Basic %s" % base64.b64encode("userid:password")
+    Basic authorization info to connect to the cluster, as a `{'user':
+    'username', 'password': 'psw' }` dict.

+    Unlike the headers argument, this argument supports secret providers, e.g.

+        basicAuth={'user': 'username', 'password': Secret('k8spassword')}

+``bearerToken``
+    (optional)

-    Unlike the headers argument, this argument supports secret providers, so you could store e.g. a bearer token in a secret provider and do
+    A bearer token to authenticate to the cluster, as a string.
+Unlike the headers argument, this argument supports secret providers, e.g.

-        authorization=util.Interpolate("Bearer %(secret:k8s-token)")
+        bearerToken=Secret('k8s-token')

     When using the Google Kubernetes Engine (GKE), a bearer token for the default service account can be had with: